powbot/docs/Basic_Fundamentals/Events.md

 Events are dispatched both as a result of in game event changes and client event changes.
 The list of events currently supported are:

 - BreakEvent
   - Called 5 seconds before a break is about to start, you can delay a break by calling `event.delay(millis)`.
-Please note that you can only delay the execution of a break once.
-- GameActionEvent
   - Called whenever you perform an ingame action
 - InventoryChangeEvent
   - Called whenever your players inventory changes